Aokibrii/FindLink1/README.md

 - Ensures secure authentication and session management

 **5. Expected Outcome:**
 Users can efficiently report, search, and recover lost or found items, resulting in higher chances of reuniting owners with their belongings.
-Administrators can manage the platform to ensure smooth operation and content moderation.

 **6. Scope Boundaries (Optional but Recommended):**